Updated on 01/01/2024. Paros is an island that changes every year. Every time that I visit Paros Island, I discover even more things to do and see!

 6 #Drink some local wine and visit an excellent winery!

-The third-generation winemaker – since 1910 – produce high-quality wine and has created a beautiful winery, which you can visit and taste this distinctive local wine and be guided to the small museum with various old winemaking tools, old photos, etc.
+The third-generation winemaker – since 1910 – produces high-quality wine and has created a beautiful winery, which you can visit and taste this distinctive local wine and be guided to the small museum with various old winemaking tools, old photos, etc.

 You will find famous Greek varieties, including Assyrtiko and Malagouzia, and local indigenous varieties like Monemvasia, Mandilaria, Aidani Black, Vaftra, and Karampraimi.
 My favorite wine that I tasted was Malvasia and Amma, both sweet and unique.